tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ![Deploy SageMaker Model - step 3](Images/deploy-sagemaker-3.gif)

-Once the `lineal-learner` model was trained, tell students that it can be deployed to make predictions of the rainfall in Austin.
+Once the `linear-learner` model was trained, tell students that it can be deployed to make predictions of the rainfall in Austin.
 Continue the demo and highlight the following:

 * In order to make predictions, the model should be deployed; a `ml.t2.medium` instance type is defined since this is the instance type we selected when we created the notebook that is part of the free tier offer.